-Ramadan is the ninth month of the Islamic calendar and it's also the month in which the Qur’an was revealed to the Prophet Muhammad (PBUH).
+Ramadan is the ninth month of the Islamic calendar, and it's also the month in which the Qur’an was revealed to the Prophet Muhammad (PBUH).
 Fasting during Ramadan is one of the five pillars of Islam and is prescribed to every able-bodied Muslim.
 What this means is that for a month each year, Muslims fast from dawn until sunset every day.
-During the fast, they are not allowed to eat or drink anything and must also abstain from sexual relations.
+During the fast, they are not allowed to eat, drink or engage in intimate relations with one's spouse.

-Typically, Muslims have “Suhoor” or the morning meal before the morning prayer, Fajr.
+Typically, Muslims have “Sohour”, or the morning meal before the sunrise prayer, Fajr.
 Once it is time for Fajr, the fast begins.
 It continues until the sunset prayer, Maghrib.
-The fast is then opened with a meal called “Futoor” or “Iftar.”
+The fast is then opened with a meal called “Futoor” or “Iftar”.
 During Ramadan, Muslims also tend to maximize the time they spend in prayer and worship.
-This includes reading a lot of Qur’an, engaging in remembrance of Allah, as well as standing in the night prayer (Taraweeh) and the even later night prayer during the last ten nights of the Holy Month.
+This includes reading a lot of Qur’an, engaging in the remembrance of Allah through supplications, as well as standing in the night prayer (Taraweeh) and the midnight prayer during the last ten nights of the Holy Month.

-For those not practicing Ramadan, it may be a new concept or something that seems unusual.
+For those not practising Ramadan, it may be a new concept or something that seems unusual.
 People tend to have a lot of questions but maybe are afraid to ask them, either for fear of offending someone or maybe just for fear of seeming ignorant.
-A question I get asked quite often is, “All day?
+A question asked quite often is, “All day?
 Not even water?
 COFFEE?”

-Yep, not even water, and definitely no coffee (or cigarettes).
-Smoking’s not allowed either.
-So, ILoveQatar.net is bringing you answers to some of the most frequently asked questions about Ramadan.
+The ILoveQatar.net (ILQ) team brings you answers to some of the most frequently asked questions about Ramadan.

-Fasting is a way for Muslims to exercise self-restraint by staying away from consumption of food, drink and sexual activity—things that act as temptations in our daily lives.
-It helps exercise discipline because fasting also requires that one doesn't get angry or engage in any bad or harmful activities, especially towards others.
+Fasting is a religious obligation for Muslims and is a way to exercise self-restraint by staying away from consumption of food, drink, smoking and intimate activity—things that act as temptations in our daily lives.
+It helps exercise discipline and patience because fasting also requires that one doesn't get angry or engage in any bad or harmful activities, especially towards others.